hning86/azuremlps/README.md

 * For Standard Workspace the _-ThrottleLevel_ values can be set to either 'Low' or 'High'.
 When it is set to 'Low', the supplied value of _-MaxConcurrentCalls_ is ignored and the parameter is defaulted to 4.
 When it is set to 'High', the valid value of _-MaxConcurrentCalls_ is between 1 and 200.
 Check out this [article](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-scaling-endpoints/) for more on Web Service Endpoints scaling.

 #### Refresh-AmlWebServiceEndpoint
-Refreshing Endpoint essentially takes the graph of the latest parent Predicative Experiment and applies it to the specified non-default Endpoint.
-The _-OverwriteResources_ switch, when set, also causes the Trained Model used in the Endpoint to be replaced with the latest one from the Predicative Experiment.
+Refreshing Endpoint essentially takes the graph of the latest parent Predictive Experiment and applies it to the specified non-default Endpoint.
+The _-OverwriteResources_ switch, when set, also causes the Trained Model used in the Endpoint to be replaced with the latest one from the Predictive Experiment.
 When this switch left unset, the Trained Model is not refreshed but the rest of the graph is.
 Also, default Endpoint cannot be refreshed.

 ```
 #Refresh the endpoint 'ep03'